mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Since connection request packets are sent over UDP, they may be lost, received in duplicate, or out of order.
 Because of this we do two things: 1) we keep resending packets for the client state until we get a response from the server, or the client times out, and 2) on both client and server we ignore any packets that don't correspond to what we are expecting, since a lot of redundant packets are flying over the network.

-On the server, we have the following minimal data structure:
+On the server, we have something like the following data structure:

         const int MaxClients = 64;

         class Server
         {
-            int m_maxClients;                     // dynamically configured in [1,MaxClients]
+            int m_maxClients;
             int m_numConnectedClients;
             bool m_clientConnected[MaxClients];
             Address m_clientAddress[MaxClients];

-            // ...
         };

 Which lets the server lookup a free slot for a client to join (if any are free):